-Tune up to A1 = 443 Hz, start preferably with normal-tension string set.
+You can tune up to A1 = 443 Hz, but preferably start with normal-tension string set.
 We tune our modern instruments to nowadays standard tuning of A1 = 440 Hz.
 They are usually strung using normal-tensions string sets.

 Our period instruments do have a bit shorter scale length, hence we recommend to tune them to A1 = 430 Hz or 432 Hz.
 You can use modern nylon / carbon / nylgut strings without any doubts.

 If there are friction tuning pegs or bridge pins on your instrument, try to keep their order when you change strings.
 They will just fit.
 Otherwise, they might get slightly misaligned in height and it can be harder to find their initial ordering.